proplot-dev/proplot/docs/why.rst

 subplot titles, and colorbar and legend labels from the metadata.
 This feature can be disabled by setting :rcraw:`autoformat` to ``False``.

-Also, as described in the section on :ref:`plotting methods <why_plotting>`, ProPlot implements certain features like grouped bar plots, layered area plots, heatmap plots, and on-the-fly colorbars and legends from the `xarray` and `pandas` APIs directly on the `~proplot.axes.Axes` class.
+Also, as :ref:`desribed above <why_plotting>`, ProPlot implements features that were originally only available from the `xarray.DataArray.plot`, `pandas.DataFrame.plot`, and `pandas.Series.plot` commands -- like grouped bar plots, layered area plots, heatmap plots, and on-the-fly colorbars and legends -- directly within the `~proplot.axes.Axes` plotting commands.

 .. _why_cartopy_basemap: